Statistical inference for high-dimensional spectral density matrix: Some technical results

 for a $(2r)$-dimensional Gaussian process $\bg_{n}(\omega)=\{g_{n,1}(\omega),\ldots,g_{n,2r}(\omega)\}^{\T}$ with mean zero and covariance function $\bSigma(\omega_1,\omega_2)$ defined as \eqref{eq:long_run}. \end{proposition}

 \begin{remark} (a) In Proposition \ref{tm:1} and other theoretical results of this paper, we focus on the high-dimensional scenario by assuming $r\geq n^{\kappa}$ for some sufficiently small constant $\kappa>0$.
 Such an assumption is quite mild in the literature of high-dimensional data analysis and it is not necessary for our theory, which is just used to simplify the presentation.
-In our theoretical proofs, we need to compare $\log n$ with $\log(Kr)$ or $\log r$ in lots of places.
-Without such a restriction, some $\log(Kr)$ and $\log r$ terms in the theoretical results should be replaced by $\log(nKr)$ and $\log(nr)$, respectively.
+In our theoretical proofs, we need to compare $\log n$ with $\log(Kr)$ or $\log r$ in many places.
+Without such a restriction, the proof of Proposition \ref{tm:1} will become much lengthier and some $\log(Kr)$ and $\log r$ terms in the theoretical results should be replaced by $\log(nKr)$ and $\log(nr)$, respectively.
+Our proposed Gaussian approximation procedure also works for the scenario with fixed $r$.